morningsidehq/shuriken/src/docs/app-documentation.md

 ## Version History

+- v0.3.6: Updated session handling to attempt to get the Login, Logout buttons to redirect immediately.
+Added Global and Agency buttons to view records on dashboard.
 - v0.3.5: Rearranged layout of Dashboard page and added the user's organization to the subtitle.
 Fixed an issue with the actions page.
 - v0.3.4: Added documentation page.
 - v0.3.3: Fixed runtime error on Public Records page.
 Fixed issue with build and deployment related to middleware and supabase.